yanhkawakami/api_voucher_mount/README.md

 	* tests: folder with all unit tests
 * env: contains environment files (not used in this project - could be used to configurate flask environment)

+For unit testing, I tested all modules only considering success cases (I thought that would be fine for home task).
+I had problems to deal with integration testing using Flask to check if API was running fine.
+So I didn't missed out time trying to do it, but I think that would be a relevant test.

 ## ☕ How to execute the code:

+1. Open Docker Desktop
-1. Execute app/main.py to establish local server
+2. Execute app/main.py to establish local server
-2. Use Insomnia/Postman to call endpoint (http://localhost:5000/most_used_voucher) to get the amount value
+3. Use Insomnia/Postman to call endpoint (http://localhost:5000/most_used_voucher) to get the amount value

 ```
 {